 Reserve the majority of overtime hours for when overwhelming workloads require them.
 Reserve after-hour team activities to once per quarter or less.
 Consider offering incentives to attend versus docking a staff member’s pay.

 7. Recognize Their Efforts and Empathize with Their Sorrows

 Many times, those in management look only at performance stats and call poor performers in for a talking-to about their lack of effort and the consequences of failing to improve.
 And when an employee has only worked at an organization for a short time, supervisors may begin to wonder if they’re not up to the task and possibly should be terminated.

 But employees have lives outside of the workplace, and unless a manager has questioned the employee about other factors possibly contributing to a sudden drop in performance metrics, she may be shooting herself in the foot by going directly to the handbook discipline policy rather than listening, especially if the staff member in question previously performed well.

 Before making any firing or disciplinary decisions, take time to speak with the employee about what may be affecting their performance.
-It may turn out that instead of losing a valuable worker that costs money to replace, simply allowing the staff member a bit of time off to grieve or deal with other personal matters may get them back up to speed.
+It may turn out that instead of losing a valuable work that costs money to replace, simply allowing the staff member a bit of time off to grieve or deal with other personal matters may get them back up to speed for team-building.

 Building a Team, Not Hiring Minions

-The highest achieving organizations know how to honor the contributions of all staff members.
+The highest achieving organizations know how to honor the contributions of all staff members for team-building.
 They also foster positive relationships between coworkers while respecting employee needs off the clock.
 Managers and supervisors can increase productivity by instituting team-building endeavors that make workers smile, not frown and shake their heads.